2KAbhishek/nvim2k/README.md

 But most importantly::

-**Easy extensibility**: nvim2k has a simple and scalable config structure that promotes personalization, so go ahead, bring your keybindings, configs and plugins over, and truly make **nvim2k: Your Personalized Development Environment**
+**Easy extensibility**: nvim2k has a simple and scalable config structure that promotes personalization, so go ahead, bring your keybindings, configs and plugins over, and truly make **nvim2k: Your Personalized Development Environment!**

 ## ⚡ Setup